 Any construction project in California valued at $500 or more in combined labor and materials requires a CSLB license.
 This covers all trades including Class B General Building Contractors, and all C specialty licenses (C-10 electrical, C-36 plumbing, C-20 HVAC, C-39 roofing, C-33 painting, and dozens more).

 CaliforniaContractorInsurance.com is a lead generation and referral service.
 We connect California-licensed contractors with licensed insurance agents and brokers.
-We are not an insurance company or licensed insurance agent.
+This website is not an insurance company; coverage is arranged through licensed insurance professionals.
 Coverage terms, conditions, exclusions, and pricing are determined solely by the licensed insurer and may vary based on individual risk factors, trade classification, location, and underwriting guidelines.

 CSLB bond information is provided for general informational purposes only and does not constitute legal or insurance advice.
 For specific CSLB licensing requirements, visit cslb.ca.gov.
 Always verify coverage details with your licensed insurance professional.